johnschult/meteor-jspack/README.md

 #### "A" format
-For the "A" format character, the count is interpreted as the size of the array, not a repeat count as for the other format characters; for example, "10A" means a single 10-octet array.
-When packing, the Array is truncated or padded with 0 bytes as appropriate to make it conform to the specified length.
-When unpacking, the resulting Array always has exactly the specified number of bytes.
+For the "A" format character, the count is interpreted as the size of the array, not a repeat count as for the other format characters; for example, `10A` means a single 10-octet `Array`.
+When packing, the `Array` is truncated or padded with 0 bytes as appropriate to make it conform to the specified length.
+When unpacking, the resulting `Array` always has exactly the specified number of bytes.
-As a special case, "0A" means a single, empty Array.
+As a special case, `0A` means a single, empty `Array`.

 #### "s" format
-For the "s" format character, the count is interpreted as the size of the string, not a repeat count as for the other format characters; for example, "10s" means a single 10-byte string, while "10c" means 10 characters.
+For the "s" format character, the count is interpreted as the size of the string, not a repeat count as for the other format characters; for example, `10s` means a single 10-byte string, while `10c` means 10 characters.
 When packing, the string is truncated or padded with 0 bytes as appropriate to make it conform to the specified length.
 When unpacking, the resulting string always has exactly the specified number of bytes.
-As a special case, "0s" means a single, empty string (while "0c" means 0 characters).
+As a special case, `0s` means a single, empty string (while `0c` means 0 characters).

 #### Byte order
 By default, C numbers are represented in network (or big-endian) byte order.